Art Statement of Intent for CMS

 • To experiment with watercolour, colour pencil, biro drawing and chalk and charcoal.

-Carousel B Aboriginal Art
+Carousel B Pop Art

 Key components –